By Max Mutter ⋅ Senior Review Editor ⋅ Oct 7, 2022

 This meter's biggest weakness is its specificity — it only measures CO2.
 Additionally, it lacks the ability to easily provide any longer term trends or averages for its measurements.
 If your main concern is knowing when the CO2 concentration moves past a certain limit, we think the Forensics Basic CO2 Meter is one of the simplest and most effective devices on the market.

-If you're only interested in tracking the CO2 levels in your home, and would like some idea of how those levels change over the course of a day, the Hydrofarm APCEM2 Autopilot offers a simple solution.
-In our tests its CO2 measurements closely matched those of our professionally calibrated meter, and you can view a simple graph of those measurements for anything from the last hour to the last week.
+If you're only interested in tracking the CO2 levels in your home and would like some idea of how those levels change over the course of a day, the Hydrofarm APCEM2 Autopilot offers a simple solution.
+In our tests, its CO2 measurements closely matched those of our professionally calibrated meter, and you can view a simple graph of those measurements for anything from the last hour to the last week.
 You can also set an audible alarm to warn you when the CO2 concentration reaches a certain level.

 The HEI LIANG AIR Accurate Tester is a very simple meter that can monitor most of the common household air quality contaminants.
 It does this for far less than many of the competing models on the market.
 It also has an internal battery that allows it to be used without an outlet for up to four hours.
-This is one of the few air quality meters we've come across that measures carbon monoxide, but the lack of any sort of alarms means it cannot replace a traditional carbon monoxide detector.
+This is one of the few air quality meters we've come across that measures carbon monoxide, but the lack of alarms means it cannot replace a traditional carbon monoxide detector.